learosema/lea-codes/src/posts/drafts/low-effort-a11y.md

 - wai million report
 - the bar is so low
 - focus on simplicity
+- focus on things you are familiar with, hire where you are not
 - build a solid foundation and build upon that with progressive enhancement
 - hire accessibility experts
 - especially people who are disabled